-Your doctor will ask about your medical history and conduct a physical exam.
-He or she may order blood or urine tests to determine if your problem is being caused by an underlying medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).
+To diagnose a problem with sweating and body odor, your doctor will likely ask about your medical history and do an exam.
+The doctor may test your blood or urine.
+The tests can show if your problem is caused by a medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).

 If you're concerned about sweating and body odor, the solution may be simple: an over-the-counter antiperspirant and deodorant.

 - Antiperspirant.
 Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of perspiration that reaches your skin.

 - Deodorant.
 Deodorants can eliminate odor but not perspiration.
 They're usually alcohol-based and turn your skin acidic, making it less attractive to bacteria.
 Deodorants often contain perfume fragrances intended to mask odor.